deephdc/posenet-tf/README.md

  Here is an [example](https://encrypted-tbn0.gstatic.com/images?q=tbn%3AANd9GcQOCB8ImJKc6uD12ZvXhM_2EFkqCi1xcd-izsCMWrDOy-ZMq80X) of such an url that you can use for testing purposes.

 ## Acknowledgements

 The original model, weights, code, etc. were created by Google and can be found [here](https://github.com/tensorflow/tfjs-models/tree/master/posenet).

+If you consider this project to be useful, please consider citing the DEEP Hybrid DataCloud project:

+> García, Álvaro López, et al. [A Cloud-Based Framework for Machine Learning Workloads and Applications.](https://ieeexplore.ieee.org/abstract/document/8950411/authors) IEEE Access 8 (2020): 18681-18692.